mainkoon81/Study-01-Business-Analytics-I-Theory/README.md

   - A. Problem Solving Framework: CRISP-DM(Cross Industry Standard Process for Data Mining)
   - B. Methodology Map

 **[A. CRISP-DM]** was originally developed by data miners in order to generalize the common approaches to defining and analyzing a problem.
 CRISP-DM is the "Problem Solving Framework".
+Let's have a mental model!
 The framework is made up of 6 steps:
   - 1)Business Issue Understanding
   - 2)Data Understanding
   - 3)Data Preparation